TheRealSpriteMan1337/Psychedelicraft/README.md

 ![Psychedelicraft](https://github.com/TheRealSpriteMan1337/Psychedelicraft/blob/1.12.2-STABLE/src/main/resources/gfx/psychedelicraft/logo.png)
 ============

-**The One and Only**, accept <ins>**NO**</ins> substitutes!
+**The One and Only, accept NO substitutes!**

 [Wiki](https://github.com/TheRealSpriteMan1337/Psychedelicraft/wiki) **|** [Forum](http://www.minecraftforum.net/topic/563257-172-ivorius-mods-drugs-statues-flags-boxes-of-doom-hamsters/)

 ------------

 *Have you ever wanted to get Steve or Alex high?
 Totally hammered?
 Stoned?
 Tripping, even?
-Well, now* <ins>YOU</ins> *can!*
+Well,* <i><ins>NOW YOU CAN!</ins></i>

-This mod lets you do so.
+Regardless — this mod lets you do so.
 With shaders, it accomplishes a party of colors on your screen like no other.
 It doesn't dissappoint.

-Now with 1.12.2 support, it can even be paired with your favorite mods!
+Now on Minecraft 1.12.2, it can be paired with other mods.
+Keep in mind that this mod adds onto Ivorius'

 ------------

 Licenses
 ============
-**Licenses to all the software used to make this possible can be found [here](https://github.com/TheRealSpriteMan1337/Psychedelicraft/blob/1.12.2-STABLE/CREDITS).**
+**Licenses to all the resources used to make this possible, including the original Psychedelicraft's, can be found [here](https://github.com/TheRealSpriteMan1337/Psychedelicraft/blob/1.12.2-STABLE/CREDITS).**

 Contributing
 ============